 [Au: I suggest omitting this figure for brevity, as there are too many display items associated with the manuscript and we can well enough describe the message of this figure in the main text.]
 Figure 2: The pitfalls of a fixed FRAX threshold for intervention.
 [Au: This legend requires more information so that the figure may be interpreted in isolation from the main text.
 Please check my edits for accuaracy.]
 The graph plots 10 year probability of major osteoporotic fracture (MOF; calculated using FRAX) against age[Au:OK?].
-The black line[Au: should this read dotted line?] depicts the treatment threshold[Au:OK?] based on history of prior fracture [Au:OK?] (left panel) and a BMD[Au:OK?]
+The dotted line[Au: should this read dotted line?] depicts the treatment threshold[Au:OK?] based on history of prior fracture [Au:OK?] (left panel) and a BMD[Au:OK?]
 T-score of –2.5 (right panel)[Au: Currently the dotted line doesn’t extend over to the right panel so please make sure that you mark up the figure with the appropriate place for the dotted line.].
 A substantially undertreated population is evident, as only individuals whose 10-year probability of MOF falls[Au:OK?] above the line receive treatment.
 Figure is reproduced with permission from Ref.93

 [Au: In figure 3, the flowchart shows that FRAX questionnaire was part of the baseline information.
 Does this mean that FRAX information was already available for some participants before they were randomized to the screening arm or the control arm?
 This should be made clear in the main text.]